ipython/ipython/docs/source/notebook/nbformat.rst

 ----------

 Code cells are the primary content of Jupyter notebooks.
-They contain source code int e language of the document's associated kernel, and a list of outputs associated with executing.
+They contain source code in the language of the document's associated kernel, and a list of outputs associated with executing that code.
 They also have an execution_count, which must be an integer or ``null``.

 .. sourcecode:: python